Surge Narrows

 The tide dictates everything here —

 when boats arrive, when the shoreline changes, when the day opens or closes.
+Learning to watch it is part of learning the place.

 Explore slowly